amy777555/SkylineProblem/README.md

 ## Overview

-Describe the Skyline Problem and the purpose of the project in general terms
+-Describe the Skyline Problem and the purpose of the project in general terms

+The Skyline Problem asks us to find the outline of the city's skyline which is formed by a collection of rectangular buildings when viewed from a distance.

 ---